Manish-Sharma-1810/Data-Science-and-Machine-Learning-Projects/README.md

 # Data-Science-Projects

-This repository is a collection of my Data Science projects.
-In our projects we use data from Kaggle.com and I have performed all tasks using Python.
+This repository is a collection of my Data Science and Machine Learning projects.
+In our projects we use data from Kaggle.com and we have performed all tasks using Python.
-These projects basically use Python-3 and Jupyther Notebook.
+These projects basically use Python-3 and its libraries and Jupyther Notebook.

 ### In these projects we haved use some very popular librariese of Python-3 which are:
 - numpy